ghga-de/ghga-metadata-schema/docs/schema_markdown/AnalysisProcess_analysis.md

 # Slot: analysis

-The Analysis the Analysis Process is part of.
+The Analysis that this Analysis Process is part of.

 URI: [GHGA:AnalysisProcess_analysis](https://w3id.org/GHGA/AnalysisProcess_analysis)